harshithaattantiwebspace/signalsense-311-incident-risk-platform/README.md

   - risk by region
   - risk-bucket distribution
 - Lists recent **high risk** incidents.
-- Uses an LLM to generate narrative insights from the mart
-  (e.g. which regions / complaint types are currently driving breaches, and how this week compares to the previous one).

-- LLM Insights (Narrative Analysis)
+LLM Insights (Narrative Analysis)
-The UI includes an AI-powered narrative generator using an LLM (OpenAI GPT).
+The UI includes an AI-powered narrative generator using an LLM (OpenAI GPT-5-mini).
 The model receives:
  - aggregated metrics from the dbt mart
  - region-level risk trends